MathWorks-Teaching-Resources/Power-Electronics/README.md

 # Contribute

 Looking for more?
 Find an issue?
 Have a suggestion?
-Please contact the [MathWorks teaching resources team](mailto:%20onlineteaching@mathworks.com).
+Please contact the [MathWorks Educator Content Development Team](mailto:%20onlineteaching@mathworks.com).
 If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](https://github.com/MathWorks-Teaching-Resources/Power-Electronics/blob/release/CONTRIBUTING.md) page on GitHub.

 # Credits

 A special thanks to Mohsen Aleenejad and Graham Dudgeon (both of The MathWorks, Inc.) for contributing Simlunk models and examples used to build these interactive educational power electronics modules.

- *©* Copyright 2024 The MathWorks™, Inc
+ *©* Copyright 2025 The MathWorks, Inc